Luke 9:42-45

 We learned from Mark’s Gospel in addition to what we read here, the boy is also deaf and dumb.
 He’s unable to hear, he’s unable to communicate.
 His young mind is, is completely subdued by this demonic spirit that inhabits him.
 Matthew and Mark both say “the demon often used to cast him into fire and into water,” literally to destroy him.
 So he’s badly burned.
 He’s nearly been drowned on a number of occasions because the demon’s intention is to murder him.

-In fact, Jesus said, when Jesus said, “Bring your son here,” look at verse 42, it says, “While he was coming, the demon threw him to the ground and convulsed him.
-Jesus rebuked the unclean spirit,” and as he did, Mark 9:26 tells us that “after crying out, convulsing him terribly, the demon came out, but the boy was like a corpse.”
+In fact, Jesus said, when he said, “Bring your son here,” look at verse 42, it says, “While he was coming, the demon threw him to the ground and convulsed him.
+And Jesus rebuked the unclean spirit,” and as he did, Mark 9:26 tells us that “after crying out, convulsing him terribly, the demon came out, but the boy was like a corpse.”
 Most of the people in the crowd, a large crowd that day, said, “He’s dead.”
 “He’s dead.”
 Huge crowd of people.

 At the time they’re living, everyone there is familiar with death.
 They see it all the time.
 Death wasn’t sanitized and hidden from public view like it is in our day, hidden in mortuaries and funeral homes and the like.
 People knew what death was.
 They knew what a corpse looked like.
 And they said, “He’s dead.”
 Notice verse 42 says Jesus rebuked the unclean spirit, he healed the boy, and then he gave him back to his father, or as Mark put it, Jesus took that lifeless boy by the hand, he lifted him up, and he arose.
 That’s resurrection language.